karl1245/EUIM/README.md

 ## Setting up the project environment developers machine [Cloning official guide video](https://www.jetbrains.com/guide/java/tips/clone-project-from-github/)
    * Download and install [Intellij Idea Community edition](https://www.jetbrains.com/idea/download/?section=windows) or some other IDE, this guide is for Intellij idea community edition
+     * NB!
+Make sure you download the Community edition not Ultimate
    * Find the repository where the code is located at, and get the url for cloning for example currently on github: https://github.com/karl1245/EUIM.git
-   * Open Intellij installed application and finish the inital configuration
+   * Open Intellij installed application and finish the initial configuration
    * Click "Get from VCS" in the Intellij Welcome screen
+   * Paste the github (or whichever git management) URL in the url section
    * If prompted with red "Git is not installed message" click the blue "Download and install" button and follow instructions
-   * Paste the github (or whichever git management) URL in the url section
    * Press the clone button
    * When prompted login to github or any other git managing tool with your account
    * When prompted, Trust the project